WYTV: History

-The 24-hour local weather channel had also been offered on the digital tier of Time Warner Cable at one point.
-Originally called "Weather on the 3s", the channel shows continuous weather updates through WYTV's relationship with WeatherBug.
-It was redesigned on February 24, 2009, when WKBN and WYFX had their on-air look redesigned and "Weather on the 3s" was made to match those two station's on-air look.
-It was renamed "My Valley Weather" to coincide with the launch of the combined weather website for WYTV and WKBN.
-This station is currently the only commercial outlet in the area with three digital subchannels.
-Along with sister station WKBN, WYTV plans on having two subchannels broadcasting in high-definition with MyYTV broadcasting in HD.
-The future of the "My Valley Weather" subchannel was uncertain due to MyYTV proposing an upgrade to HD.
-As of February 2012, MyYTV is still in standard definition, however, and its HD feed is currently available only on cable.
-On July 1, 2013, WYTV added Bounce TV to 33.3, displacing the MyValley Weather channel.

 On May 7, 2012, LIN TV Corporation announced that it will acquire the New Vision Television station group for $330.4 million and the assumption of $12 million in debt.
-Along with the outright ownership of WKBN-TV, the agreement includes the acquisition of New Vision's shared services agreement with PBC Broadcasting (who is also transferring the licenses of the PBC-owned stations to Vaughan Media), giving LIN operational control of WYTV.
+Along with the outright ownership of WKBN-TV, the agreement includes the acquisition of New Vision's shared services agreement with PBC (which is also transferring the licenses of then PBC-owned stations WYTV, KTKA-TV in Topeka, Kansas, and WTGS in Savannah, Georgia, to Vaughan Media), giving LIN operational control of WYTV.
 LIN and Vaughan also entered into a joint sales agreement for WYTV.
 On October 2, the FCC approved the proposed sale to LIN TV.
 The transaction was closed on October 12, 2012.

 On March 21, 2014, Media General announced that it would purchase LIN Media and its stations, including WKBN-TV, WYFX-LD, and the SSA and JSA with WYTV, in a $1.6 billion merger.
 The FCC approved the deal on December 12, 2014, but a condition of the deal requires Media General to end the JSA between WKBN-TV and WYTV within two years due to tighter regulations on such deals.
 The merger was completed on December 19.
+Despite the conditions, WKBN-TV continues to operate WYTV, including after Nexstar Media Group acquired Media General in early 2017.